Jules is a writer, blogger, journalist, reader, and traveler.

 I got interested in this question after seeing it asked by people in several forums.
 Most of them were wondering whether the syrup was processed at high temperatures, which happens to most liquid sweeteners, causing them to release a lot of high fructose.

-As it turns out, yacon syrup extraction process is pretty simple.
+As it turns out, the yacon syrup extraction process is pretty simple.
 The roots are crushed and milled, with all the raw juices squeezed out.
 The water from the juice is then evaporated to reach the final dense concentration of the syrup.
-The syrup is boiled, which helps gets rid of some unpleasant tastes and gives the final product a more caramelized texture.
+The syrup is boiled, which helps get rid of some unpleasant tastes and gives the final product a more caramelized texture.
 Boiling doesn’t affect FOS, as long as the temperatures do not exceed 120°C degrees.
 After that, FOS starts to break down into simple sugar forms, also known as free fructose.

 For this reason, always check the label when you are buying your syrup.
 All reputable brands will include information such as the temperature at which the processing was done.
 Many varieties will show 140°C degrees, but you should try to stick with the ones that are within a 120°C limit.
 Remember that the higher the processing temperature, the less FOS and the more free fructose the syrup is likely to have.